 Introduction

 Modelling studies incorporating sexual behaviour change among HIV-infected individuals due to ART separately from sexual behaviour change among HIV-uninfected individuals due to the availability of ART predict that even small increases in partner acquisition and partner dissolution rates will reduce the overall impact of antiretroviral (ART) rollout on HIV incidence at the population-level [1, 2].
 In sub-Saharan Africa, the majority of men and women of reproductive age are in heterosexual monogamous sexual partnerships [3].
 Studies examining the risk of partnership dissolution associated with HIV have consistently reported that serodiscordant relationships in which the woman was HIV-positive were the most likely to dissolve [4-6].
 Higher dissolution rates are likely to lead to increased acquisition of new partnerships over time.
-For an HIV-infected adult, the formation of each new partnership creates a repeated need for HIV disclosure and condom use negotiation to prevent onward HIV transmission.
+For an HIV-infected adult, forming new partnerships requires repeated HIV disclosure and condom use negotiation to prevent onward HIV transmission.
 In Africa, few sources of longitudinal data are available with which to estimate partnership acquisition and dissolution rates among HIV-infected individuals, and the impact of ART on these rates.

 With respect to the association between antiretroviral treatment and subsequent sexual behavior, a review by Venkatesh et al, 2011, found that only one study out of 17 in African populations reported a finding of higher risk sexual behaviours, specifically increased unprotected sex, among HIV-infected individuals after ART initiation [7].
 However, other than cross-sectional reports of type of partnership, partner’s HIV status and multiple partnerships, limited partnership characteristics were available for risk factor analysis [8-11].
 Relationship dynamics play a role in the acceptability of condoms within partnerships [12], and HIV disclosure [13].
 Among HIV serodiscordant couples, desire for future children together, being co-parents of living children and couples without an income where the male was the individual with HIV are associated with lower risk of partnership dissolution [6, 14].
 Venkatesh et al, 2011, propose a conceptual model for the way in which partnership (dyadic) factors such as non-disclosure of HIV status and fertility desires are associated with increased sexual risk behaviours while other partnership factors such as condom use within the partnership are associated with decreased sexual risk behaviours in the context of ART availability[7].

-In this paper we use detailed longitudinal data from a prospective cohort conducted in rural KwaZulu-Natal, South Africa between 2009 and 2013 to investigate the impact of ART on partnership acquisition and dissolution rates among HIV-infected individuals.
+We use detailed longitudinal data from a prospective cohort conducted in rural KwaZulu-Natal, South Africa between 2009 and 2013 to investigate the impact of ART on partnership acquisition and dissolution rates among HIV-infected individuals.
 We also examine the changes in sexual behaviours, specifically sexual activity, unprotected sex, and levels of sexual activity, associated with taking ART.

 Methods